LightDani/Loan_Data_Analysis/README.md

 ![Empty](img/empty.png)

-One of the feature is loan_status which later will be our target.
+One of the features is loan_status which later will be our target.

 ![Loan Status](img/loan_status.png)